charmbracelet/soft-serve/README.md

 ssh git.charm.sh repo blob soft-serve cmd/soft/root.go -c -l
 ```

+Or you can use Soft Serve to browse local repositories using `soft browse
+[directory]` or running `soft` within a Git repository.

 ## Installation

 Soft Serve is a single binary called `soft`.
 You can get it from a package